Corionis/ELS/artifacts/document/comm.md

 # Communications Notes
 This assumes the -r option is used.

+## Changes From Original Code
+ 1. Changed -t to -T ... be sure to update batch/script files

 ## Roles
 Communication follows the publisher/subscriber paradigm.
 The publisher pushes content to the subscriber.